nirjhar17/Loki_STS_Grafana/loki/README.md

  ```
  Create the role and apply the trust_policies.yaml and AllowFulls3access to the role"
  ```
- 4. Notice the role arn from previous step and install the Loki operator and provide the role arn
+ 4. Notice the role arn from the previous step install the Loki operator, and provide the role arn
  ```
  oc get pods -w -n openshift-operators-redhat
  ```